rickypinci/performance-models-cdp/README.md

 # Performance Modeling and Analysis of Design Patterns for Microservice Systems

-This package contains performance models and results of seven cloud design patterns analyzed in our paper.
+This package contains performance models and results of seven cloud design patterns analyzed in the paper *"Performance Modeling and Analysis of Design Patterns for Microservice Systems"* published at the 20th IEEE International Conference on Software Architecture (ICSA 2023).

+## Authors
+Riccardo Pinciroli (Gran Sasso Science Institute), Italy Aldeida Aleti (Monash University), Australia
+Catia Trubiani (Gran Sasso Science Institute), Italy

 ## Abstract